North-West-Wind/cls/README.md

 ## Features
 - Global Hotkey (also works on Wayland)
+- Play a wide range of audio files
-- Play any file that `ffmpeg` supports
+	- If `ffmpeg` is available, it can play any file `ffmpeg` supports
+	- Default audio file decoding is provided by `symphonium` (`symphonia`)
 - Directory tabs
-- Waveforms (>=2.0.0)
+- Waves (>=2.0.0)
+	- Create waveforms consisting of multiple waves
+	- Play for a dynamic length
+- Dialogs (>=3.0.0)
+	- Create a list of audio files that plays in quick succession, simulating dialogs in video games
+	- Play for a dynamic length
+- Cross-platform (>=3.1.0)
+	- If `pacat` is available, it will play sound to a virtual sink for easy routing
+	- Otherwise, it will just play to the default output

 ## Usage
 As I told you, this is just a file manager and command runner.
-This only works on Linux with a PulseAudio provider.
+It only supports terminal user interface (TUI).
 If you want a soundboard for other platforms or providers similar to this, I recommend [Soundux](https://github.com/Soundux/Soundux).

-The features of this program is now weird enough that I am considering making it cross-platform.

-### Dependencies
+### Optional Dependencies
-- `ffmpeg` (Optional)
+- `ffmpeg`
+	- If installed, the program will play any file it supports
 - `pulseaudio` / `pipewire-pulse` / anything to provides `pactl` and `pacat`
+	- If installed, the program will create a virtual sink and loopback for easy audio routing

 ### Install
 If you are using an Arch Linux-based distro, it's already available on the AUR as [`cls-rs`](https://aur.archlinux.org/packages/cls-rs).